 With that said, you should pick a dog based on their temperaments and your current situation.
 For example, Dobermans are known to prefer one owner.
 Though they can still thrive in large families, they tend to have a special bond with just one person.

 And for families with older children, a Rottweiler might be the perfect playmate for them.
-Because they’re great with kids and have a playful nature, Rotties can keep them entertained for hours.
+Because they’re great with children and have a playful nature, Rottweilers can keep them entertained for hours (with proper training).

 So there really is no wrong choice.
 Just make sure you provide your dog with the love and attention they need for a happy and healthy life.